MaskingTechnology/jitar/packages/logging/README.md

-# Jitar Middleware
+# Jitar Logging

-This package contains the logging implementation for the [Jitar](https://jitar.dev) runtime.
+This package provides logging for the [Jitar](https://jitar.dev) runtime.

 For more information about Jitar: